higgi13425/rmrwr-book/_book/io05-importing.md

 ## Reading data with the {readr} package

 Many of the standard data formats can be read with functions in the {readr} package.
+This package is part of the {tidyverse} meta-package.
-These include:
+These functions include:

 -   read_csv() for comma-separated values (\*.csv) files
 -   read_tsv() for tab-separated values (\*.tsv) files